codediodeio/firestore-migrator/README.md

-# CLI Tool for Converting JSON or CSV to Firestore Documents
+# CSV to Firestore

-Reads data as a CSV spreadsheet or JSON array, then adds it to the Firestore database.
+CLI tool that reads a CSV spreadsheet or JSON array, then adds each row/item to the Firestore database.

 Status: WIP